Chart Color Schemes

 Wyoming is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
-For any SA2 areas not covered by this data, AreaSearch is utilising the NSW State Government's SA2 level projections, as released in 2022 with 2021 as the base year.
-Growth rates by age group from these aggregations are also applied to all areas for years 2032 to 2041.
-Considering the projected demographic shifts, over this period, projections indicate a decline in overall population, with Wyoming's population expected to decline by 109 persons by 2041 according to this methodology.
-However, growth across specific age cohorts is anticipated, led by the 85 and over age group, which is projected to increase by 343 people.
+AreaSearch is utilising ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
+For areas not covered, NSW State Government's SA2 level projections released in 2022 with a base year of 2021 are applied.
+Growth rates by age group from these aggregations are used for all areas from 2032 to 2041.
+According to these projections, the Wyoming (SA2) population is expected to decline by 109 persons by 2041.
+However, specific age cohorts are anticipated to grow, notably the 85 and over age group which is projected to increase by 343 people during this period.

 Frequently Asked Questions - Population